pywood21/clustvis_2019/README.md

-Originally written for the paper publish in J Wood Science.
+Originally written for the paper published in J Wood Science.